Finciero/dotfiles/javascript/Readme.md

 });
 ```

-- We use special rultes for using the `let` variable declaration.
-All variables declared with let must be declared at the beginning of the scope.
+- We use special rules for using the `let` variable declaration.
+All variables declared with `let` must be declared at the beginning of the scope.

 ```javascript